 That leaves Forward Stepwise Selection, which starts from the null model and adds the most useful feature at each stage.
 Forward selection requires inspection of on the order of 472222 potential models, not trivial but also not intractable.
 Because it starts with a model of no features it can be used when the full model has more predictors than samples.

 Step.r performed forward stepwise reduction on the dataset using a logistic regression model (appropriate for binary classification) for fitting and produced reduced feature models based on the AIC criteria.
-The objective was to determine if a “good” reduced model would include the genes identified as important to the activation of T-cells in Psoriasis patients from Table 1 of the original paper.
+The objective was to determine if a “good” reduced model would include the genes identified as important to the activation of T-cells in Psoriasis patients from Table 1 of the original paper (reproduced in Table 6 and Table 7 at the end of this paper).

 Table 2: Forward Stepwise reduced model features